ProfessionalWiki/chameleon/docs/customization.md

    `copy /b LocalSettings.php +,,` from the MediaWiki installation directory on Windows.
 Alternatively, just open the file and re-save it.

-2. If the above becomes to cumbersome, you could add the following to your `LocalSettings.php`:
+2. If the above becomes too cumbersome, you could add the following to your `LocalSettings.php`:
    `\Bootstrap\BootstrapManager::getInstance()->addCacheTriggerFile( __DIR__ . '/your-file.scss' );`.